mishah92/terraform-ec2-microservice-module/README.md

-# Terraform EC2 Service Module
+# Terraform EC2 MicroService Module

 This module deploys containerise service on EC2 machine with below and other more capabilities.